Knowladex docs.

 Read it with get_schema; update it with update_schema.
 The next compile picks it up automatically.

 Every Knowladex capability is exposed as an MCP tool.
 This section documents the customer-facing tools you (and your AI tool) can call.
-Two more tools — create_org and delete_org — exist but are restricted to the Knowladex global admin.
+The two org-management tools below (create_org, delete_org) are restricted to the Knowladex global admin and won't appear in tools/list for org-scoped tokens.

 list_projects